EggAllocationService/GLEngine/README.md

 After the initial vertex data is loaded, the engine re-calculates normal vectors (if required, existing normals will be kept if present in the file), then normalizes the scale so all vertices are within a (-1, 1) range.
 Finally, a display list is compiled with the vertex data, which is then called when the mesh needs to be rendered.

-### Console:

-A built in development console is provided, to allow for more complex commands to be added without complicated keybinds.
-By default pressing the backtick key will open the console, which appears as a text bar along the bottom of the screen.
-Applications can add their own commands to this console, but there are two default commands included:

-- detach: Spawns an empty DefaultPawn at the currently possessed pawn's origin, and possesses it.
-- quit: Closes the application

-Autocomplete is provided for command names, and the five closest matches will be shown in a box above the text caret.
-Pressing enter submits the command, which will close the console if a command is successfuly executed.

-Internally, commands are stored in a (string, function) map.
-When the first word of the input matches a command, that is stripped and the corresponding function pointer is called with a string view containing the remainder of the string (to allow for arguments).